-Students examine local store advertisements from the 18th and 19th centuries to consider how people in our local communities were connected to the triangle trade.
+Students examine Portsmouth, NH, shipping news, maps, and local store advertisements from the 18th and 19th centuries to consider how people in our local communities were connected to the triangle trade.
 They then reflect on how their own economic choices are influenced by causes they care about.

 Triangle Trade, Transatlantic Slave Trade, Slavery in the North